 When planning for retirement, investors might hear about a “401(k) tax deduction.”
 But while there are tax benefits associated with contributing to a 401(k) account, there is no such thing as a 401(k) tax deduction.

 A deduction reduces the amount of someone’s income that is subject to tax which can lead to lowering the amount of taxes they have to pay.
 An individual cannot deduct their 401(k) contributions on their income tax return to lower their taxable income.

-However, 401(k) contributions typically come directly out of the participant’s salary with pre-tax dollars—which can reduce tax liability and the tax withholding that occurs during each pay period.
+However, 401(k) contributions typically come directly out of the participant’s salary with pre-tax dollars — which can reduce tax liability and the tax withholding that occurs during each pay period.
 Any money contributed to a 401(k) is not included in the employee’s taxable income for that year.
-As a result, participants can pay less in taxes as they are being taxed on only a portion of their income.
+As a result, participants may pay less in taxes as they are being taxed on only a portion of their income.

 How Do 401(k) Contributions Affect Your Taxable Income?

 The benefits of putting pre-tax dollars toward one’s 401(k) plan are similar to a tax deduction, but are technically different.
 For elective deferrals and investment gains, that income is not taxed and experiences a tax deferral until the distribution of the funds.